dev-academy-programme/concepts/react/forms.md

   }
 ```

 Each form element has a `ref` prop to which is assigned a very short anonymous function, setting whatever is passed to it as a property on `this` (the component).
 Using this approach, the value is grabbed from the element on the DOM and assigned to the component.
+We don't have to define `this.name` and `this.description`, they're just places to keep the form data until we're ready to submit it.
+(Although you should take care not to choose names like `render` or anything that might conflict with existing properties on your component!)

 But here's the thing: there's actually no need for the `<form>` element at all!
 We could just as easily use something simpler: